 If you or someone you love has been injured by exposure to a poisonous substance, you are not alone.
 You may be eligible to receive compensation for mental and physical anguish, lost wages, medical costs and loss of quality of life.

 The Tulsa toxic tort lawyer team at The Edwards Law Firm strongly believe that negligent individuals and companies need to be held liable and accountable for their actions, and will fight for your MAXIMUM injury compensation.

 With our primary office located in McAlester OK, we proudly provide comprehensive legal counsel to injury victims in:

 .... and are ready to help you today.

 To learn more - or to schedule your free initial case review, contact us today at 1-800-304-9246.
 You call will be answered by a member from our intake team who will quickly connect you to one of our attorneys that is best suited to handle your specific case.

-Alternatively, simply fill out the "Free Case Review" form located at the top of this page.
+Alternatively, simply fill out the "Free Case Evaluation" form located at the top of this page.